On-Demand Options

 APA/AICP - American Planning Association/American Institute of Certified Planners

-This webinar is open to the public and is designed to qualify for 6.0 PDHs for professional engineers in all states that allow this learning method.
-Please refer to specific state rules to determine eligibility.
+This webinar is open to the public and is designed to qualify for 6.0 PDHs for professional engineers and surveyors and for 6.0 CLE hours for attorneys in Minnesota.
+The Minnesota Board of AELSLAGID does not pre-approve any continuing education providers.

 HalfMoon Education is an approved CM Provider with the American Planning Association.
 This course is registered for CM | 6 for Certified Planners.